mrsanitizer/Gait-Analysis/README.md

 **NeuroVision** is a growing collection of computer vision tools focused on analyzing human movement, posture, and physiology through video and pose data.

-This repository is intended as a modular platform for developing and testing vision-based biomechanical analytics — from joint angle estimation to eye tracking and gait analysis.
+This repository is intended as a modular platform for developing and testing vision-based biomechanical analytics — from joint angle estimation to eye tracking and gait analysis using googles open source machine learning framework mediapipe.

 ---